Adele Tan

-Adele Tan Qian Xiu (born 31 March 1999) is a Singaporean sports shooter.
+Adele Tan Qian Xiu OLY (born 31 March 1999) is a Singaporean Olympic shooter.
 She competed in the women's 10 metre air rifle event at the 2020 Summer Olympics.

 Sports career

-Tan started practicing shooting at the age of 12 and was selected by the Singapore Sports School at a shooting competition.
+Tan started practicing shooting at the age of 12 and was selected by the Singapore Sports School after she won a shooting competition.

 In 2017, she finished fifth in the women's 10m air rifle at the Asian Shooting Championships in Wako, Japan.
 At the 2020 H&N Cup in Munich, she won a gold medal in women's 10m air rifle event scoring of 252.7 points and setting a new national record in the process.